dorianm/dorianmonnier.fr/content/posts/2024-12-26-tailscale-localapi.md

 ## Documentation

-Unfortunately, this API is not documented yet.
+Unfortunately, LocalAPI is not documented yet.
-A Go SDK exists to interact with it : [Tailscale LocalClient](https://pkg.go.dev/tailscale.com/client/tailscale#LocalClient).
+A Go SDK exists to interact with it: [Tailscale LocalClient](https://pkg.go.dev/tailscale.com/client/tailscale#LocalClient).
 When using another language we have to check API calls in the source code to reproduce them:

 - [Go LocalClient source code](https://github.com/tailscale/tailscale/blob/v1.78.3/client/tailscale/localclient.go#L60)